Stochastic Variance-Reduced Newton: Accelerating Finite-Sum Minimization with Large Batches: Further experimental details

 \paragraph{Logistic regression with varying condition number.}

-To supplement the EMNIST logistic regression experiments in Section~\ref{s:experiments}, we present convergence and runtime of SVRN-HA for the synthetic logistic regression task while varying the squared condition number $\kappa_{\A}^2$ of the data matrix.
+To supplement the EMNIST logistic regression experiments in Section~\ref{s:experiments}, we present convergence of SVRN-HA on the CIFAR-10 dataset, as well as for the synthetic logistic regression task while varying the squared condition number $\kappa_{\A}^2$ of the data matrix.
 Note that, while $\kappa_{\A}^2$ is not the same as the condition number of the finite-sum minimization problem, it is correlated with it, by affecting the convexity and smoothness of $f$.
 From Figure \ref{fig:lr-cond}, we observe that SVRN-HA outperforms SN-HA for both values of the data condition number.
-However, the convergence of both algorithms gets noticably slower after increasing $\kappa_{\A}^2$, while it does not have as much of an effect on the Newton's method.
+However, the convergence of both algorithms gets noticeably slower after increasing $\kappa_{\A}^2$, while it does not have as much of an effect on the Newton's method.
 Given that the increased condition number affects both methods similarly, we expect that the degradation in performance is primarily due to worse Hessian approximations, rather than increased variance in the gradient estimates.
 This may be because we are primarily affecting the global convexity of $f$, as opposed to the smoothness of individual components $\psi_i$.
 See our high-coherence least squares experiments for a discussion of how the smoothness of component functions affects the performances of SVRN and SN very differently.

-We next use a simpler and more predictable setting of least squares regression to analyze the trade-offs in convergence for different implementations of SVRN.
-Here, we observed little difference in convergence behavior when varying $\kappa_{\A}$ (we show results for $\kappa_{\A}=10^3$).